DawoodKhatri/SABI/README.md

 Using MERN Stack to build a Restaurant Booking Website.

-## Installation of Requirements
+## Installation of Dependencies

 ```
 $ npm install
 ```

-## Installation of Server Requirements
+## Installation of Server Dependencies

 ```
 $ cd server